 So, my reputation is not so deserved after all.
 Just don’t get me started on garbage disposals or line-jumpers.

 As I’ve mentioned before, it is uncommon for me to get a sweet tooth.
 It’s even rarer for me to crave ice cream.
 But this past week I did and, as luck would have it, the freezer was empty.
 I would’ve complained, but my family was 1,500 miles away.
 So I decided to recreate a frozen ice cream-like treat from my childhood — named for the soft drink it contains.
 In the process of trying to obtain the recipe, I ended up enacting a temporary boycott on the company that makes it (the name includes a ‘lucky’ number, followed by a common preposition) because they responded to me with poorly written form letter.
-My luck changed when my good friend Jen, of Juanita’s Cocina (pronounced coh-seen-ah), confirmed that my dad’s memory was correct: this sweet cold stuff has only two ingredients.
-For that, the old recipe gets a new name in honor of Jen.
+My luck changed when a good friend confirmed that my dad’s memory was correct: this sweet cold stuff has only two ingredients.
+For that, the old recipe gets a new name.

 Want to receive notifications of my Confessions, Chronicles and recipes in your email?
 Just click here.
 I’d also love for you to join me on Facebook (click the ‘like’ button), Pinterest and Google+.
 Why not witness some of my Instagram antics too?